-An example of how a national court might approach such questions - albeit arising under the German Constitution rather than EU law - is a 2015 decision of the German Federal Constitutional Court (1 BvR 471/10, 1 BvR 1181/10, 27 January 2015).
+An example of how a national court might approach to such questions - albeit arising under the German Constitution rather than EU law - is a 2015 decision of the German Federal Constitutional Court (1 BvR 471/10, 1 BvR 1181/10, 27 January 2015).
 This considered similar arguments in relation to Muslim teachers in state schools, who were asked to remove their headscarves.
 One was given a formal warning for wearing a beret and polo-necked jumper instead.
 The other was sacked for refusing to remove her headscarf.
 There was a State law prohibiting teachers from publicly expressing views of a political, religious, ideological and similar nature which were likely to endanger or interfere with the neutrality of the State vis-à-vis pupils and parents or to endanger or disturb the political, religious or ideological peace at school (although the representation of Christian and occidental educational and cultural values did not amount to an infringement).
 The Court held that the general prohibition on teachers expressing their religious beliefs through their outward appearance violated their freedom to profess their faith under the German Basic Law (article 4(1), (2)).
 The interference was a serious one.
 The aim of preserving school peace and neutrality was legitimate, but the measure had to respond to a concrete threat to those aims, which had not been demonstrated.
 Wearing a headscarf does not by itself threaten those aims or interfere with the pupils' own freedom of faith, as long as staff did not seek to promote their faith or influence pupils.
-But the exception for Christian and occidental values was discriminatory and therefore void.
+And the exception for Christian and occidental values was discriminatory and therefore void.

-(2) Human rights law under HRA 1998
+1. Human rights law under the Human Rights Act 1998

-The German Court was construing provisions of the German Constitution which are very similar to Article 9 of the ECHR:
+The German Court was construing provisions of the German Constitution which are very similar to Article 9 of the European Convention on Human Rights:

-'1.
-Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief and freedom, either alone or in community with others and in public or private, to manifest his religion or belief, in worship, teaching, practice and observance.
+- '1.
+Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief and freedom, either alone or in community with others and in public or private, to manifest his religion or belief, in worship, teaching, practice and observance. - '2.

-'2.
 Freedom to manifest one's religion or beliefs shall be subject only to such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals or for the protection of the rights and freedoms of others.'

 This too has come up in the context of school uniforms and employers' dress codes.
-I first encountered it in the House of Lords in the case of R (Sabina Begum) v Governors of Denbigh High School [2006] UKHL 15, [2007] 1 AC 100, where a Muslim school girl had not been allowed to wear a jilbab.
-The school uniform permitted the headscarf and the shalwar kameez but not the jilbab.
+I first encountered it in the House of Lords in the case of R (Shabina Begum) v Governors of Denbigh High

+School [2006] UKHL 15, [2007] 1 AC 100, where a Muslim school girl had not been allowed to wear a jilbab.
+This is not a veil, but a long black garment covering the body from the neck down.
+The school uniform policy permitted the headscarf and the shalwar kameez.
 It had been carefully worked out in agreement with the local community.
 The majority of their Lordships held that this was not even an interference with her right to manifest her religion, as her family had deliberately chosen to send her to that school and she could have gone to another one where she would have been allowed to wear it.
 Lord Nicholls and I held that it was an interference.
 But we all held that it was justified.

-As I put it, the school was trying to balance the conflicting considerations of respect for diversity and promoting social cohesions and the freedom of others to develop their full potential:
+As I put it, the school was trying balance the conflicting considerations of respect for diversity and promoting social cohesion and the freedom of others to develop their full potential: